 |Skin rashes||Poor memory and mental fogginess|

-Despite normal kidney function, both men had high levels of cobalt in the blood that led to these symptoms.
+Despite normal kidney function, both men had toxic of cobalt in the blood that led to these symptoms.
 Both patients had revision surgery, which revealed tissue necrosis around the implants.

 The symptoms of metallosis correspond to the level of metal ions in the blood and become more severe as the levels rise.